How to become a Journalist

 No matter what academic path you take when studying for journalism, work experience is crucial.
 Journalism is a career based on deliverables, so no matter what academic experience you have, a journalist looking to employ you will want to see evidence that you can produce articles in the high-pressure envir onment of a journalist’s office.
 The only way you’ll be able to get this experience is through work experience.

 Susannah Butler, one of the youngest feature writers at London’s Evening Standard, says that the best sort of work experience is found in local media.
 Local newspapers with small teams of staff are much more likely to give you more to do than big national companies with teams of hundreds of staff.
-Definitely give her article here a read to hear how she got to where she is now so quickly.

 The best way to get work experience is to be bold and get in touch with people.
 Look people up on Google and see if you can find a phone number or email address.
 Contact them and ask if you might be able to come in and shadow them for a week, or if not whether they know anyone else who might be able to help you.
 If you’ve got an idea for a piece then ask if they might be willing to look through it for you.
 That way you can show your ability without seeming overly pushy.
 Don’t expect much recompense or even acknowledgement for your first few pieces, but gradually this sort of exposure will help build a profile you can show to a prospective employer.